L-theory of $C^*$-algebras: Proof of Theorem

-is an equivalence directly implies \cref{Thm:existence+uniqueness-of-tau}.
-It is this statement that we shall actually prove.
-A priori, the map \eqref{conn_map} being an equivalence is a stronger statement than Theorem \ref{Thm:existence+uniqueness-of-tau} since it also implies that there is no $b$-torsion in $\k(A) \otimes_\ko \ell(\R)$, where $b \in \L_4(\R)$ is a generator, or equivalently, that the spectrum $\k(A)\otimes_\ko \tau_{<0} \L(\R)$ is coconnected.
-Using the Whitehead filtration of $\tau_{<0}\L(\R)$ which has graded pieces given by $\Z[4k]$ for $k \leq -1$, and the presentation $\Z = (\ko/\eta)/\beta_\C$, coconnectedness can, however, also be shown directly.
-Thus the conclusion of \cref{Thm:existence+uniqueness-of-tau} and the statement that the map \eqref{conn_map} us an equivalence are in fact equivalent.
+\begin{proof}[Proof of \cref{Thm:existence+uniqueness-of-tau}] Since the canonical map $\ell(A) \otimes_{\ell(\R)} \L(\R) \to \L(A)$ is an equivalence, the second displayed map is obtained from the first by applying the functor $- \otimes_{\ell(\R)} \L(\R)$.
+It therefore suffices to prove that the first of the two displayed maps is an equivalence\footnote{The statement that the first map is an equivalence is equivalent to the statement that the second map is an equivalence \emph{and} the statement that $\k(A) \otimes_\ko \tau_{<0} \L(\R)$ is coconnected.
+Using the Whitehead filtration of $\tau_{<0}\L(\R)$ which has graded pieces given by $\Z[4k]$ for $k \leq -1$, and the presentation $\Z = (\ko/\eta)/\beta_\C$ one finds that $\k(A) \otimes_\ko \tau_{<0}\L(\R)$ is indeed coconnected, so the two statements of \cref{Thm:existence+uniqueness-of-tau} are in fact equivalent.}

-\begin{proof}[Proof of \cref{Thm:existence+uniqueness-of-tau}] By the results of the previous section, we know that we may view $\L$ as a functor $\KK \to \Sp$.
+By the results of the previous section, we know that we may view $\L$ as a functor $\KK \to \Sp$.
 As such, it is canonically lax symmetric monoidal, because L-theory is lax symmetric monoidal on $C^*$-algebras.
 In other words, $\L$ is canonically an object of $\Alg( \Fun(\KK,\Sp))$ where algebras are formed with respect to the Day convolution symmetric monoidal structure on $\Fun(\KK,\Sp)$.
 As such it receives a unique algebra map from the unit, which is given by the functor $\map_\KK(\R,-) \simeq \k$.
 Therefore, as in \cite{LN} there is a unique lax symmetric monoidal transformation $\tau \colon \k \to \L$.

 We now consider the cofibre sequence